 Stopping Cats in the Garden

-Cats can be as annoying as deer, squirrels, or other pests.
+As much as we love cats, they can be as annoying as deer, squirrels, or other pests.
 Use these tips to deter them from your garden.

 For gardeners who are cat lovers, the topic of cats in the garden is a delicate one.
 But when feral cats (or your neighbors' pets) use your garden as a litter box, you have a problem.
 The most serious aspect of the problem is a health risk: Cats can be a host for Toxoplasma gondii, a parasite that can be transmitted to humans from cat feces.
 This parasite is particularly dangerous to pregnant women and immune-suppressed individuals.
 Make it a practice to wear gloves while gardening -- and keep your child's sandbox covered.